Blade Length: 21.19″

 Overall Length: 28.50″

 Sansibar #1 – The Sansibar Sword, sometimes mistakenly spelled the Zanzibar (which is an African country).
-Though it is thought to be an African influence in its design, mainly from the Saudi Arabian/African border line area.
-If there is a historical connection between the Filipino version of the Sansibar and the Zanzibar, it is presently unknown.
+Though it is thought to be an African influence in its design, mainly from the Saudi Arabian/African border line area in the upper north-east side.
+If there is a historical connection between the Filipino version of the Sansibar and Zanzibar, it is presently unknown.
 However, it is a strong rumor with no historical proof.

 The name Sansibar was first called “pang sibak”, in which “pang” means “for” and “sibak” means “to chop” in Filipino dialects.
 So, pang sibak means “for chopping.”
 Later, the term evolved into “pang sibar” which means the same in Tagalog.
 Other explanations are “san sibak,” meaning “one” (san or isan or isang) and “chop” (sibak) so to put the two words together, “san-sibak” means “one chop!”
 Much later, the name sansibar was adopted even though every Filipino dialect differs on most every island.
 The sound and the pronunciation of the word “Sansibar” changed until the occupation by America …and then the word “Sansibar” was used as the standard name for this particular sword design.

 This particular history is only one version, supported by the beliefs of the Filipino people.
 Any other history of this sword may not be well known since more popular swords like the “Katipunan” and “Pinute” were used by the katipuneros.
 Those swords are widely used in everyday tasks as tools and for survival, so the Sansibar’s image, shape and style was temporarily forgotten.
 Then again, the Sansibar was also used by many of the katipuneros for all out combat purposes due to its perfectly engineered balance and lightning speed.